About Jack

 Jack’s practice is rooted in collaboration, curiosity, and trust.
 He aims to create rehearsal rooms and workshop spaces where people feel comfortable taking risks, asking questions, and engaging fully with the work.

 Jack explores a wide range of practitioners and techniques both in his work as an actor and drama practitioner.
-He has taught with Fife College’s in-house youth theatre, Studio 38, for several years - previously supporting technical and dress rehearsals, show development, audition preparation workshops, production preparation, the delivery and discovery of devised work, as well as technical theatre work (lighting and sound).
+He has taught with Fife College’s in-house youth theatre, Studio 38, for several years, supporting technical and dress rehearsals, show development, audition preparation workshops, production preparation, devised performance, and technical theatre including lighting and sound.

-Additionally, during his degree studies, Jack worked with Edinburgh College in supporting teaching their SCQF Level 5 Introduction to Acting and SCQF Level 5 Introduction to Drama courses.
-Running workshops and supporting lessons that introduced core aspects of acting, leading multi-hour long workshops focused on teamwork, collaboration and characterisation.
-He additionally provided support for their production of Sparkleshark by Phillip Ridley.
-He has helped with and led multi-hour long group auditions for entry to the SCQF Level 7 HNC/HND Acting and Performance course, and entry to the SCQF Level 5 Introduction to Acting course.
-Delivering detailed feedback to course lecturers on student's performance in group settings.
+During his degree studies, Jack worked with Edinburgh College, supporting the delivery of their SCQF Level 5 Introduction to Acting and SCQF Level 5 Introduction to Drama courses.
+He led workshops and supported lessons introducing core acting techniques, delivering multi-hour sessions focused on teamwork, collaboration, and characterisation.
+He also supported the college's production of Sparkleshark by Philip Ridley and assisted with, and later led, multi-hour group auditions for entry to both the SCQF Level 7 HNC/HND Acting and Performance course and the SCQF Level 5 Introduction to Acting course, providing detailed performance feedback to course lecturers.

 -